Country Report for Chile

 *Chile is committed to reforming its laws to prohibit corporal punishment in all settings.*

 Chile’s commitment to prohibiting corporal punishment

 Chile expressed its commitment to prohibiting all corporal punishment of children in 2014 by accepting clearly the recommendations to do so made during the Universal Periodic Review.
+This was repeated during the third cycle Review in 2019.
 A Bill aiming to prohibit (Bulletin No. 10315-18) is under discussion in the Congress.

 Summary of necessary legal reform to achieve full prohibition

 Prohibition is still to be achieved in the home, alternative care settings and day care.

 Article 234 of the Civil Code and article 57 of the Child Law 1967 confirm the “right to correct” of parents and others with parental responsibility.
 Amendments in 2008 failed to explicitly prohibit corporal punishment.
 This provision should be repealed or further amended – the near universal social acceptance of corporal punishment in childrearing necessitates clarity in law that no level of corporal punishment is acceptable – and prohibition enacted of all corporal punishment and other cruel or degrading forms of punishment, in the home and all other settings where adults have authority over children.

 Alternative care settings – Article 57 of the Child Law 1967 confirms that the “right to correct” applies in care institutions and foster homes.
 Legislation should be enacted which clearly prohibits corporal punishment in all alternative care settings (foster care, institutions, places of safety, emergency care, etc), including through explicit repeal of the “right to correct”.